stefansundin/aws/cli/README.md

 Handy awscli aliases:
+- federate: Sign-in to the AWS console with a role.
-- federate: Assume a role and create a sign-in link to the AWS console.
+- assume-role: Assume a role by setting the environment variables.
 - s3-url: Translate http urls to S3 into s3:// urls.
 - s3-cat: Output the contents of a file on S3.
 - s3-sign: Easily sign a GET request.